Skip to content

 Thecla Farrell is a long-term practitioner of the social therapeutic method with a deep commitment to human growth and development.
 A seasoned political and avant-garde theatre builder, Thecla has also been an influential youth development leader and corporate contributor.
 As a graduate of the East Side Institute’s study program for group leaders, Thecla brings a wealth of experience and a unique perspective to her work.

-She co-leads transformative group sessions at Life Performance Coaching alongside Joyce Dattner, Fanny Suarez, and Randy Wilson, creating spaces where individuals thrive in a supportive, growth-focused environment.
+She co-leads transformative group sessions at Life Performance Coaching alongside Joyce Dattner, Fanny Suarez, and Randi Wilson, creating spaces where individuals thrive in a supportive, growth-focused environment.
 The art of co-creating an environment with clients for growth and development excites her to tears.
 Having dedicated her life to human development and community building, Thecla is passionate about helping people navigate through ordinary and tough moments in their lives.

 A true advocate for development, Thecla believes that coaching should be available to anyone who seeks it, empowering them to create new choices.
 Through her work, she fosters environments where growth, self-awareness, and transformation are possible.